-Arthur Migotto is the owner/producer of Arthorium Records and former singer/composer of true heavy metal band Hazy Hamlet.
+Arthur Migotto is the owner/producer of Arthorium Records, engineer at Heavytron Studio and former singer/composer of heavy metal band Hazy Hamlet.
 Counting with huge background of 70s/80s hard, heavy and thrash metal and well trained pair of ears, he is able to use digital realm to give your album the great vintage/analog feel you are looking for.

 Arthur Migotto is well know in underground metal realm, specially for old-school sound lovers.
-First, for the work as singer, composer and producer he has developed with true heavy metal band Hazy Hamlet (BRA) between Oct.
+First, for the work as singer, composer and producer he has developed with heavy metal band Hazy Hamlet (BRA) between Oct.
 2001 and Jan.
 2016.
-Second for being the owner and producer of metal records label Arthorium Records.
+Second for being the owner/producer of metal records label Arthorium Records, and now Heavytron Studio.

 Migotto has initiated on rock/metal in 1995 and joined the first band in 1997.
 As most teenagers, tried a few more underground heavy metal bands until joining the most significant to his career, Hazy Hamlet, from October 2001 to January 2016, achieving worldwide distribution and repercussion.

 Working independently, gathered experience in both graphics & sound production, as well as promotion and web development.